-GDPR and DOUBLE OPT-IN for Email Marketing campaigns: IS IT REQUIRED?
+GDPR and double opt-in for Email Marketing campaigns: Is it required?

 The need for double opt-in for email marketing campaigns in companies to comply with the GDPR is a recurring question from a lot of clients; many of them spend days finding a tool for their campaigns that allows double opt-in.

 Is double opt-in for companies’ email marketing necessary?

 With the approval of the GDPR (in May 2018), it became mandatory that the consent to process personal data (also for email marketing campaigns) should be explicit.

 In other words, a positive action or explicit confirmation from the recipient of the commercial email was needed to carry out the campaigns.

 However the GDPR does not mention anywhere that this opt-in (or explicit consent) must be doubled.
 Usually this system implies a double acceptance: